 By examining the distribution of fluid temperature in the primitive matrix lattice in figure 17, we see that there is minimal thermal mixing within the structure due to the high-velocity central flow channel (shown in figure 8(d)) which prevents the fluid from moving across it.
-It is also observed that there is minimal heat transfer taking place in the upper regions where the local volumetric heat transfer coefficient peaks (figure 15).
+It is also observed that there is minimal heat transfer taking place in the upper regions where the local wall heat transfer coefficient peaks (figure 15).
 This is because heat is applied to the structure only from one direction (below).
 Therefore, structures which (i) conduct more heat through the lattice walls far away from the heat input, and (ii) maximise thermal mixing, should boast greater volumetric heat transfer coefficients.

 This theory is corroborated by the distribution of fluid outlet temperature in figure 18.
 Here, we observe that the primitive matrix lattice, which has the lowest volumetric heat transfer coefficient, has the least well distributed fluid outlet temperature and that the top half of the structure is rendered relatively ineffective for heat transfer.
-Following on from this, the gyroid matrix and split-p matrix lattices have the next highest volumetric heat transfer coefficients and more evenly distributed fluid outlet temperatures, though a discontinuity are still observed between the bottom and top halves of those structures.
+Following on from this, the gyroid matrix and split-p matrix lattices have the next highest volumetric heat transfer coefficients and more evenly distributed fluid outlet temperatures, though a discontinuity is still observed between the bottom and top halves of those structures.
 Finally, the diamond and lidinoid matrix lattices have the highest volumetric heat transfer coefficients in this study and have relatively well distributed fluid outlet temperatures indicating better fluid mixing.

 We conclude that the thermal performance of TPMS lattice structures is heavily dependent on the internal geometry of the structure in the case of a directional heat input, where lattices that can distribute heat across the entire fluid volume exhibit greater performance.
-In the case of a non-directional heat input (i.e., fixed wall temperatures) the thermal performance will be largely determined by the diameters of the channels within the structure.
-This is in keeping with the emerging picture from investigations of TPMS lattices as heat exchangers; their thermal performance is heavily dependent on lattice cell geometry [29].
+In the case of a non-directional heat input (i.e., fixed wall temperatures) the thermal performance will be largely determined by the channel diameter.
+This is in keeping with the emerging picture from investigations of TPMS lattices as heat sinks; their thermal performance is heavily dependent on lattice cell geometry [30].

-Nusselt numbers for foams were previously examined by Wu et al [19] and Fu et al [18], who employed the relationship given in equation 13.
+Nusselt numbers for foams were previously examined by Wu et al [17] and Fu et al [16], who employed the relationship given in equation 13.
 The excellent agreement with this model for the lattice structures examined here (figure 12) confirms that these surface-based lattices can be characterised by volumetric Nusselt numbers in the same way as conventional foams.
-A robust, general model will be able to predict the thermal performance of surfacebased lattices across a range of superficial fluid velocities and volume fractions.
+A robust, general model will be able to predict the thermal performance of surface-based lattices across a range of superficial fluid velocities and volume fractions.
 Equation 17 and the parameters quoted in table 2 contribute to this and can accurately predict the volumetric heat transfer coefficient for the examined surface-based lattice structures with $1 \times 5 \times 1$ cells in a $10 \times 50 \times 10$ mm design space.
 This model can be improved, and generalised to other lattice structures, by incorporating more complete descriptions of how the Nusselt parameters F and n are affected by the internal lattice geometry.

-Figure 17: Fluid temperature across the x = 0.005 m plane for the primitive matrix lattice (superficial fluid velocity $= 5 \times 10^{-3}$ m s-1, volume fraction = 0.25).
+Figure 18: Distribution of outlet fluid temperature (superficial fluid velocity = 5×10^{-3} m s-1, volume fraction = 0.25).